Dharam-IN/JavascriptApiNewsApp/README.md

 ## Features

 - User Read News and visit main website where have news
+- Easily search for news articles based on keywords or topics.
+- Customize your news feed by selecting specific articles or topics of interest.

 ## Installation
 1. Clone the repository to your local machine: